rob-luke/emails-html-to-pdf/README.md

 For debugging, copy the `env.example` file and rename it to just `env`.
 Then edit the variables inside to the required values for testing.
 These will be automatically configured when launching via either the debug menu or by pressing F5.
 The `env` file is included in the gitignore.

+Formatting issues will cause the github build to fail.
+To fix formatting issues in your script, open the file and run the "Format Document" command.